Gavin-Toole/Module_9_SQL-Challenge/README.md

 # Module_9_SQL-Challenge

 Instructions
-    This Challenge is divided into three parts: data modeling, data engineering, and data analysis.
+    This Challenge is divided into three parts: data modelling, data engineering, and data analysis.

 Data Modeling
     Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
 To create the sketch, feel free to use a tool like QuickDBDLinks to an external site..